ibm-cloud-docs/EventStreams/messagehub116.md

 You can use the Kafka consumer groups tool with {{site.data.keyword.messagehub}}.
 Because {{site.data.keyword.messagehub}} does not permit connection to its ZooKeeper cluster, some of the options are not available.

-After you've created the properties file described previously, you can run the consumer groups tools in a terminal.
+After you've created the properties file as described previously, you can run the consumer groups tools in a terminal.
 For example, you can list the consumer groups as follows:

 <pre>
 <code>